Periodically forced pinned anharmonic atom chains: Introduction

 In this work, we are interested in the conversion of mechanical energy into heat, and in the behavior of the resulting energy current.
-We consider a harmonically pinned chain of~$n$ atoms with unit mass, interacting through an anharmonic $\beta$ -FPUT potential.
-The system is coupled to a Langevin-type heat bath at the left boundary and subjected to a time-periodic forcing at the right boundary.
-Such a model was initially considered in \cite{KLO1,KLO2} in the harmonic case and in~\cite{Presutti_bday,PBS} in the anharmonic case.
-However, in order to obtain a well defined large size limit, it is in fact necessary to suitably rescale the intensity of the forcing with the system size~$n$.
-Energy is the only conserved quantity.
+We consider a harmonically pinned chain of~$n$ atoms with unit mass, interacting through an anharmonic $\beta$--FPUT potential.
+The system is coupled to a Langevin--type heat bath at the left boundary and subjected to a time--periodic forcing at the right boundary.
+Such a model was initially considered in \cite{KLO1,KLO2} with harmonic pinning and interaction potentials as well as momentum flip and in~\cite{Presutti_bday,PBS} with anharmonic pinning and harmonic interaction potentials without momentum flip.
+However, in order to obtain a well defined large size limit, it is in fact necessary to suitably rescale the intensity of the forcing by inverse of the square root of the system size~$n$, i.e. \(\frac{1}{\sqrt{n}}\).
+Indeed, numerical simulations suggest that without this rescaling the temperature of the forced atom explodes as the system size increases, see \cite[Section IV.C]{KMKD}.
+In our model, energy is the only conserved quantity.
 The presence of the on-site potential breaks translational invariance, thereby destroying both momentum and stretch conservation.
-In addition, the Hamiltonian dynamics in the bulk is perturbed by a momentum-flip noise: Each particle randomly flips the sign of its momentum at exponentially distributed times.
-This noise induces a finite thermal conductivity \cite{Cedric_Stefano} and introduces an additional dissipative mechanism that contributes to the conversion of mechanical energy, supplied by the external forcing, into thermal energy absorbed by the thermostat.
+In addition, the Hamiltonian dynamics in the bulk is perturbed by a momentum--flip noise: Each particle randomly flips the sign of its momentum at exponentially distributed times.
+This noise guarantees a provably finite thermal conductivity \cite{Cedric_Stefano} and introduces an additional dissipative mechanism that contributes to the conversion of mechanical energy, supplied by the external forcing, into thermal energy absorbed by the thermostat.
+Furthermore, momentum–flip noise tends to suppress finite-size effects, so the limit properties become apparent at computationally tractable system sizes.
+In this work, we are less concerned with finite-size effects, which have already been investigated in detail for a closely related model in \cite{PBS, KMKD}.
 The periodic boundary forcing continuously injects energy into the system and ensures the emergence of a time-periodic stationary state, with the same period as the applied force, sustaining a non-zero average energy current across the chain.
 Our main objective is to numerically investigate the plausibility of the hydrodynamic limit for this system.